Integrating Github.com allows Bridgecrew Cloud to:

 - Scans triggered by Infrastructure-as-Code files changes in other branches- These scans inspect only the resources changed in the latest build of the branch.

-For details on integrating Bridgecrew with Github Enterprise, see here.
+For details on integrating Bridgecrew with Github Enterprise Server, see here.

-- Under Repository Access select All Repositories or select specific repositories.
+- Select All Repositories or select specific repositories, then select Install & Authorize.

 The image below shows an example of a Bridgecrew comment on a violation found in IaC resources modified in the PR that triggered the scan.